Glossary

 Section titled “Sandbox”The isolated environment on your computer where Cowork runs.
 Claude can access the folder you selected and its subfolders, but not the rest of your system.

 A folder containing markdown instructions (with YAML frontmatter), optional executable scripts, and supplementary resources that give Claude domain expertise.
-Skills are the knowledge layer — they can exist inside plugins or independently.
+Skills are the knowledge layer.
+They can exist inside plugins or independently.
 Available on all plans including Free.

 SKILL.md